1987–88 SSC Napoli season

-S.S.C.
-Napoli only just failed to defend its inaugural Serie A title, finishing three points behind A.C.
-Milan.
+SSC Napoli only just failed to defend its inaugural Serie A title, finishing three points behind AC Milan.
 Napoli proved to be the most offensive team in the entire league, with Careca and Diego Maradona dominating the scoring charts.
-Due to Milan's strong defence that was not enough for the title, and due to a 3-2 defeat at home to the eventual champions, the title defence got out of reach.
+Due to Milan's strong defence that was not enough for the title, and due to a 3–2 defeat at home to the eventual champions, the title defence got out of reach.